FedML-AI/doc.fedml.ai/docs/share-and-earn/index.md

 sidebar_position: 1
 ---

-# Supplier
+# Supply GPUs and Earn

 ## 1. Supplier Setup

-### 1.1) Login to the TensorOpera® AI Platform and navigate to the `Share & Earn / Add GPU` page.
+### 1.1) Login to the TensorOpera AI Platform and navigate to the `Supplier` page.

 ![Supplier Setup](static/image/supplier_setup.png)

-### 1.2) Setup Stripe account or just connect if you have one already to get paid by FedML, Inc.
+### 1.2) Setup Stripe account or just connect if you have one already to get paid by TensorOpera AI.

 ![Stripe Setup](static/image/stripe_setup.png)